TinkerSo/SmoothOperator/hardware/README_Hardware.md

 ---

-## 1. Project Overview
+## 1. Hardware Overview
-SmoothOperator is a full-scale robotic luggage assistant designed for dynamic obstacle avoidance and teleoperated control.
-The hardware system consists of a custom aluminum chassis, lifting mechanism, lead-acid battery pack, sensor suite, and motor control system integrated around a Jetson Nano and Arduino Mega controller stack.
+This section provides a high-level summary of the physical and electrical systems that make up SmoothOperator, a semi-autonomous robotic luggage assistant designed for deployment in consumer environments such as airports.

+SmoothOperator's mechanical foundation is a modular aluminum frame constructed from 8020 T-slotted extrusions, designed for strength, modularity, and ease of assembly.
+The drivetrain is powered by high-torque DC motors through a custom gear reduction system, providing the necessary torque to transport heavy loads while maintaining a compact footprint and high maneuverability.
+A lifting mechanism, similar in principle to a forklift, allows the robot to elevate and secure luggage during transit.

+The electrical system is centered around a robust 12V DC architecture, with lead-acid batteries providing the main power supply.
+Electrical safety is enforced through a distributed fuse box and modular wiring layouts.
+High-level computation is performed on a Jetson Nano, while an Arduino Mega interfaces with sensors, actuators, and safety systems to ensure real-time responsiveness and redundancy.

+Key sensory systems include ultrasonic sensors for obstacle detection, a LiDAR unit for mapping and localization, a vision-based teleoperation camera, encoders for precise drivetrain feedback, and a floating bumper switch system for immediate collision detection.
+SmoothOperator also features RGB LED indicators and a touchscreen interface to enhance communication with users in dynamic, crowded environments.

+Together, the mechanical, electrical, and software systems are integrated into a full end-to-end prototype capable of carrying loads over 50 pounds, traveling at speeds exceeding 1.2 meters per second, and autonomously responding to obstacles and environmental changes.

 ## 2. System Block Diagram
-(Insert block diagram showing:
-- Jetson Nano ⇄ Arduino Mega ⇄ Motor Controllers
-- Sensor Bus (Ultrasonics, Limit Switches, Encoders)
-- Power Distribution from Batteries to Controllers)
+This block diagram shows how the controllers are communicating between the Jetson Nano and Arduino Mega.
+The Encoder data is fed from the Roboclaw motor controller to the Arduino to the Jetson Nano.
+Meanwhile, the Jetson Nano is giving movement commands to the Arduino, where it is translated and given to the Roboclaw motor controller.
 ![Bi-Directional Communication](../images/bi_directional.png)

+This is the block diagram for the power distribution.
+The 12V battery supplies are in parallel to garner more mAh while maintaining a consistent 12V to power all of the electronics.
+Additionally, the power source is attached directly to a fuse box for safety.
+These cables are all at least 14 AWG to support the maximum current any of the electronics draw.
 ![Power Diagram](../images/power_distribution.png)

 ## 3. Bill of Materials (BOM)
-### Note: Item Prices may vary.
+### Note: Item prices may vary.
 Prices on BoM reflect the time when we purchased them.

 | Item # | Description | Quantity | Unit Cost | Extended Cost |